d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   in the same process as Emacs and the main Prolog runtime.
 In the current implementation, top-level buffers communicate with their corresponding threads via local TCP connections.
-On the first invocation of `sweeprolog-top-level', `sweep' creates a TCP server socket bound to a random port to accept incoming connections from top-level buffers.
+On the first invocation of `sweeprolog-top-level', Sweep creates a TCP server socket bound to a random port to accept incoming connections from top-level buffers.
 The TCP server only accepts connections from the local machine, but note that _other users on the same host_ may be able to connect to the TCP server socket and _get a Prolog top-level_.
-  This may pose a security problem when sharing a host with entrusted users, hence `sweeprolog-top-level' _should not be used on shared machines_.
-This is the only `sweep' feature that should be avoided in such cases.
+  This may pose a security problem when sharing a host with untrusted users, hence `sweeprolog-top-level' _should not be used on shared machines_.
+This is the only Sweep feature that should be avoided in such cases.